hashicorp/consul/website/source/docs/guides/production-acls.html.md

 $ export CONSUL_HTTP_TOKEN=<your_token_here>
 ```

-All of the following commands in this guide can
+Now, all of the following commands in this guide can
 be completed on the same server, in this
-example server "consul-server-one".
+case server "consul-server-one".

 ## Apply Individual Tokens to Agents